mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 windowType
 ^^^^^^^^^^

 * **Description:** Enables the window used to discard phonon or electron states that don't contribute to transport.
 For phonon transport, we discard phonon states, and for electron transport, we discard electron states.
-Possible values are "nothing", "population" and "energy". "nothing" means window is not applied; "population" means phonon states are discarded if :math:`\frac{\partial \bar{n}}{\partial T} <` windowPopulationLimit, where :math:`\frac{\partial \bar{n}}{\partial T}` is the Bose--Einstein distribution derivative, with the same procedure used for electronic transport, just instead with a Fermi--Dirac function.
-The "energy" window discards states which fall outside the :ref:`windowEnergyLimit`.
+Possible values are "nothing", "population" and "energy".
+  * "nothing" means window is not applied.
+  * "population" means phonon states are discarded if :math:`\frac{\partial \bar{n}}{\partial T} <` windowPopulationLimit, where :math:`\frac{\partial \bar{n}}{\partial T}` is the Bose--Einstein distribution derivative, with the same procedure used for electronic transport, just instead with a Fermi--Dirac function.
+  * "energy" discards states which fall outside the :ref:`windowEnergyLimit`.
 States are removed at each wavevector point, which means each wavevector can have a different number of bands.
+Here, the user specifies with :ref:`windowEnergyLimit` the energy range desired using absolute energies, not those relative to the chemical potential.
+  * "muCenteredEnergy" works almost identically to the "energy" window -- however, in this case, the user uses :ref:`windowEnergyLimit` to specify the energy range relative to the chemical potential.
+For example, if :math:`mu = 2` eV, and :ref:`windowEnergyLimit` = [-0.1, 0.1], only states with energies in the range [1.9, 2.1] eV would be included in the calculation.

 * **Format:** *string*